PersonalBusiness

 “The LCT was introduced in a very different automotive environment – one where we actively supported Australian vehicle manufacturing, including luxury cars such as the Ford Fairlane/LTD and Holden Statesman, Caprice and Calais.”

-The abolition of the LCT appeared likely earlier this year as it was considered a major hurdle preventing Australia from securing a long-awaited Free Trade Agreement with Europe.
-However, with global trade tensions easing in recent months, there are industry concerns the matter has been shelved.
+The abolition of the LCT appeared likely earlier in 2025, as it was considered a major hurdle preventing Australia from securing a long-awaited Free Trade Agreement with Europe.
+With global trade tensions easing in the latter months of the year, the matter was invariably put on ice.

 Toyota is currently the largest contributor of LCT in Australia, despite the fact it is not strictly defined as a luxury marque.
 On a $146,910 (plus on-road costs) Toyota LandCruiser Sahara ZX, for example, a customer pays $18,323 in Luxury Car Tax alone.